mongodb/mongodb-kubernetes-operator/.github/ISSUE_TEMPLATE/bug_report.md

    - `kubectl exec -it mongo-0 -c mongodb-agent -- cat /var/log/mongodb-mms-automation/healthstatus/agent-health-status.json`
  - The verbose agent logs of the faulty members:
    - `kubectl exec -it mongo-0 -c mongodb-agent -- cat /var/log/mongodb-mms-automation/automation-agent-verbose.log`
- - You might not have the verbose ones, in that case the non-verbose agent logs works as well:
+ - You might not have the verbose ones, in that case the non-verbose agent logs:
    - `kubectl exec -it mongo-0 -c mongodb-agent -- cat /var/log/mongodb-mms-automation/automation-agent.log`